GoktugGuvercin/The-Theory-of-Deep-Learning/README.md

 ### Which factors decrease the number of parameters in CNNs ?

-- Using smaller kernels than input map.
+- Sparse connectivity, ssing smaller kernels than input map.
 Even though input gets larger, kernel size can remain same (This is not the case for FC layers).

 - Weight sharing enables us to use same kernel values to generate multiple output units.
 So, each output unit does not rely on a new set of parameters.